lewishowles/components/src/components/form/radio-group/radio-group.md

 Whether to display options inline (horizontally).
 This is only recommended when there are two to three options.
 Any more than that, and vertical display is more clear for the user.

+Note that this only takes effect when the radio buttons are in a _container_ that is at least 320px wide.

 ## Examples

 ### Basic usage